 The surveys regarding the perceptions of society and medical professionals in Turkey are far more limited than those of Western countries.
 Nevertheless, the limited amount of literature suggests that euthanasia is not well received in Turkey.15 A survey of 47 countries in Europe showed that public acceptance of euthanasia varies considerably depending on age, sex, income, and education level, urbanization, degree of religiosity, and religious belief.
 Euthanasia acceptance is lower among young people, women, and the highly religious.
 On the other hand, it is considered more acceptable among people with higher education and income levels and having urban lifestyle.
 Furthermore, the survey showed that there was an association between euthanasia acceptance and communitarian values and social attitudes like respecting personal autonomy and tolerance towards personal choices.
 According to this study, public acceptance is highest in Denmark, France, Sweden, and Spain and lowest in Turkey, Cyprus, and Kosovo.16

 The perceptions and attitudes of medical professionals have been at the center of interest in debates on euthanasia.
 Literature reveals that physicians’ attitudes towards euthanasia vary considerably depending on the diagnosis and the curability and treatability of the diseases.
 The approval rate increases with the severity and low expectation of recovery.17,18,19The results of our survey correspond with existing literature.
-The majority of participant students did not approve of euthanasia and did not agree that the patients or their surrogate decision-makers had the right to ask for euthanasia, and the approval rates were higher for untreatable, progressive, and terminal cases.
+The majority of survey participating students did not approve of euthanasia and did not agree that the patients or their surrogate decision-makers had the right to ask for euthanasia, and the approval rates were higher for untreatable, progressive, and terminal cases.

 Pediatric euthanasia has been researched much less extensively than euthanasia in general.
 Research on how medical students perceive pediatric euthanasia in particular is also very limited.
 In a survey of 400 medical students at the University of Malayain Kuala Lumpur, Malaysia, the majority of respondents supported the withdrawal of active therapy in a patient suffering from a terminal painful disease and were against the idea of active euthanasia, while 61% of them would not practice euthanasia as a doctor or have it performed on themselves even if it became legal.20Another survey, conducted in the U.S. state of Oregon, where physician-assisted suicide was legalized in 1994, found that the majority of medical students favored legalizingphysician-assisted suicide, and 50% reported that they would be willing to prescribe a lethal injection.21A survey of Korean medical students foundthat 73.1% of the respondents opposed active euthanasia, while 74.4% of them supported the legalization of passive euthanasia, and 63.0% revealed that they would perform this if it were legal.22 A survey conducted in the Netherlands in 2007 revealed that about half of Dutch pediatricians, other clinical specialists, and general practitioners approved of pediatric euthanasia as described in the Euthanasia Act.23Another research in 2017 showed that support for pediatric euthanasia is increasing.
 Most Dutch pediatricians who participated in the surveysaid they felt physician-assisted death was conceivable, even for patients under the age of 12 if requested by the parents.24